Moodle

 Student Complaints Procedure

-The Student Complaint Procedure has three stages detailed here.
+The Student Complaint Procedure has three stages, which are detailed here.

-In all cases contact must be made within 28 days of the complaint arising to the departmental Responsible Officer: Thury Agustsdottir, Department Administrator da@cam.ac.uk, tel: 34002.
+In all cases, contact must be made within 20 days of the complaint arising to the departmental Responsible Officer: Department Administrator da@cam.ac.uk, tel: 34002.

 Exam Review Procedure

-There is now one procedure for both undergraduate and postgraduate students who wish to request a review of their examination results following receipt of their final results.
+There is now one procedure for undergraduate and postgraduate students who wish to request a review of their examination results after receiving their final results.

 Plagiarism

-In general, plagiarism can be defined as: the unacknowledged use of the work of others as if this were your own original work.
+In general, plagiarism can be defined as the unacknowledged use of the work of others as if this were your original work.

-In the context of an examination, this amounts to: passing off the work of others as your own to gain unfair advantage.
+In the context of an examination, this amounts to passing off the work of others as your own to gain an unfair advantage.

-Note that the use of essays purchased from any source or copied from other students is unacceptable regardless of whether the source is acknowledged.
+Note that using essays purchased from any source or copied from other students is unacceptable regardless of whether the source is acknowledged.

 Such use of unfair means will not be tolerated by the University - if detected, the penalty may be severe and may lead to failure to obtain your degree.